yosemitebandit/bugle/readme.md

 ### Building
 The build script does the following:

- 1. gathers all the markdown files and validates their yaml
+ 1. gathers all the markdown files
+ 1. validates each of them
  1. compiles tags
  2. creates indices for all detected tags
  3. sets up the vanilla pages..